Danniella Westbrook: Other work

 A week after her initial exit from EastEnders, in 1993, Westbrook was cast in the part of Dawn in the ITV show Frank Stubbs Promotes, which had a second series in 1994.
 She also played a part in Dave Stewart's short film directorial debut, Entertaining Mr. Simpson.
 The film was shown at various film festivals around the world, including Cannes.

 In 2003, Westbrook was a contestant in the second series of British ITV reality television show I'm a Celebrity...Get Me Out of Here!.
 Despite being a popular candidate for winning, she found the environment traumatic, saying that she missed her children and wasn't psychologically prepared for the hardship of the jungle life.
 She quit the show after nine days, before being voted off.

 In 2006, Westbrook appeared on a reality TV special of The Weakest Link where she lost in the head-to-head final round.
-Still, she won £5,025 after Martin Offiah decided to split the winnings, which were donated to charity.
+She won £5,025 after Martin Offiah decided to split the winnings, which were donated to charity.

 Westbrook was reportedly offered the role of Natalie Buxton in the ITV prison series Bad Girls, but she declined because of her nose rebuilding operation.
 Dannielle Brent went on to play Natalie Buxton.
-Westbrook also turned down a small role in Footballers Wives and the role of money grabber Suzie Samson in ITV soap opera Crossroads.
-Emma Noble went on to portray Suzie Samson.
+Westbrook also turned down a small role in Footballers Wives and the role of Suzie Samson in ITV soap opera Crossroads.
+Emma Noble went on to play Suzie Samson.

-Westbrook, who has admitted to having breast enhancements,—co-presented Cosmetic Surgery Live alongside Vanessa Feltz.
-Danniella has also presented and starred in a series of fitness DVDs.
+Westbrook, who has admitted to having breast enhancements, co-presented Cosmetic Surgery Live alongside Vanessa Feltz.
+Westbrook has also presented and starred in a series of fitness DVDs.
 She has appeared in the reality series I'm Famous and Frightened! and Most Haunted, as well as the television comedy sketch show Bo' Selecta.
 In addition, she presented Derek Acorah's Ghost Towns with Derek Acorah on LIVINGtv.